AdamGonda/rollet-atm/README.md

-## To start the app
-Run docker-compose up, it will listen on port 5000
+# The below is the task as I got it

 ## Short Description
 Develop the note dispenser logic of an ATM.